MicrosoftDocs/Viva/Viva/engage/file-storage.md

 For network and tenant administrators:

-- SharePoint has a rich set of security and compliance features that will now apply to files uploaded in Viva Engage for Office 365 connected Viva Engage groups, including eDiscovery, data loss protection, and in-geo residence for files at rest.
+- SharePoint has a rich set of security and compliance features that will now apply to files uploaded in Viva Engage for Microsoft 365 connected Viva Engage groups, including eDiscovery, data loss protection, and in-geo residence for files at rest.

 For end users: